WXGopher/chm-wiki/Configuration.md

      }
 ```

-If required, forcing station definitions can be located in an external file like thus:
+If required, forcing station definitions can be located in an external file.
+For the external file, the name of the key doesn't matter.
+The external file should contain the stations in the format as per above.
+It does *not* require an adition `"forcing":` section definition.
 ```json
 "forcing":
   {